-Mandatory T-BGU-106612 Advanced Fluid Mechanics 6 CR Eiff
+T-BGU-106612 Advanced Fluid Mechanics 6 CR Eiff

 - 'Teilleistung' T-BGU-106612 with written examination according to § 4 Par.
-2 No. 1 details about the learning control see at the 'Teilleistung'
+2 No. 1

 Students acquire a firm understanding of the fundamental mechanics of fluids with emphasis towards environmental flows on the basis of the local conservation laws.
 They are able to differentiate and apply the different set of assumptions and methods in order to better understand the different flow classes and solutions.
 They are capable of solving basic flow problems after forming the relevant assumptions.
 Participants are able to use the knowledge and competence gained for more detailed and applied studies of environmental flows.